PepperDash/epi-crestron-nvx/README.md

 TX-1 to RX-1, you would send a value of 1 to the Video Source input of RX-1.
 5. Multicast Video Address = Sets the local multicast Video address that a transmitter will attempt to stream to.
 This address __must__ have an even number as the last Octet and is recommended to fall within a locally scoped mulitcast address range.
 Recommended reading : [http://www.tcpipguide.com/free/t_IPMulticastAddressing.htm]
 6. Multicast Audio Address = Sets the local multicast Audio address that a transmitter will attempt to stream the secondary audio to.
 In most cases set this to be +1 of the Multicast Video address.

-## Planned Updates

-1. Add a name property in the config file to set the device to.
-2. Add a "Friendly Name" property in the config file to show for client facing UI purposes.
-3. Add XIO director support.
-4. Add a "Virtual Routing" plugin to mimic DynDM API to make easy drop in changes.
-5. Add and test Dante Audio routing.

-## Feature Requests